Abstract Expressionism

 Lucio Fontana, Concetto spaziale, In piazza San Marco di notte con Teresita (Spatial Concept, San Marco Square with Teresita), 1961, Metropolitan Museum of Art, New York, NY, USA.

 Lucio Fontana was a founder of the Italian movement of Spatialism, which can be considered a unique exponent of the European Informel painting and an Italian answer to American Abstract Expressionism.
-He wrote the manifesto of the movement in 1946 when in Argentina, and a year later he produced another one in Milan together with a few fellow artists who shared with him a new vision of art that would unite space, time, color, sound, and movement into one.
-Using new technology and industrial materials like neon lighting, TV, radio waves, aluminum, Fontana set off on a journey during which he explored gestural painting.
-The climax of his artistic activity took place when he simply slashed his monochrome painted canvas thus opening its two-dimensional plane onto a palpable and real third dimension and granting the painting’s surface with a quasi-mystical outer space.
+He wrote the manifesto of the movement in 1946 in Argentina, and a year later, he produced another one in Milan together with a few fellow artists with the same new vision of art as him that would unite space, time, color, sound, and movement.
+Using new technology and industrial materials like neon lighting, TV, radio waves, and aluminum, Fontana set off on a journey as he explored gestural painting.
+The climax of his artistic activity took place when he slashed his monochrome canvas, thus opening its two-dimensional plane onto a palpable and real third dimension and granting the painting’s surface with a quasi-mystical outer space.

 lucio fontana and venice, Concetto spaziale: la Luna a Venezia (Spatial Concept: Moon in Venice), 1961, Collezione Intesa Sanpaolo, Gallerie d’Italia, Piazza Scala, Milano, lucio fontana venice